Naturopathic doctors work across North America in licensed and pre-licensed jurisdictions.

 For more information on licensure in the United States, please visit the American Association of Naturopathic Physicians website.

-In Canada: Five Canadian provinces regulate naturopathic doctors.
+In Canada: Six Canadian provinces and one territory regulate naturopathic doctors.
 Check with your provincial association for specific regulations and requirements regarding scope of practice.

-Canadian provinces currently offering regulation and registration to naturopathic doctors:
+Canadian provinces and territories currently offering regulation and registration to naturopathic doctors:

 - British Columbia